Stunning Nathan Chen beats Yuzuru Hanyu, Alena Kostornaia wins women's gold at ISU Grand Prix Final | The Japan Times

-Two-time world champion Chen blew away his great rival Yuzuru Hanyu with a total overall score of 335.30 points after his free skate to Elton John’s “Rocket Man.”
+Two-time world champion Chen blew away his great rival Yuzuru Hanyu in Turin, Italy, with a total overall score of 335.30 points after his free skate to Elton John’s “Rocket Man.”

 Double Olympic champion Hanyu was thwarted in his bid for a record fifth Grand Prix Final title, taking silver with 291.43.
 France’s Kevin Aymoz won bronze with 275.63.